 Property Tax Cap Information

 Contrary to popular belief, the NYS property tax cap does not cap tax increases at 2%.
-Instead, public schools in NY must use a state formula each year to determine how much they can increase their tax levies by without having to seek a higher percentage of voter approval for the budget.
-This threshold may be different each year, and must be determined by the District and submitted to the state by March 1st.
+Instead, schools must use a state formula each year to determine how much they can increase their tax levies by without having to seek a higher percentage of voter approval for the budget.
+This threshold may be different each year and must be determined by the District and submitted to the state by March 1st.

 Budget Information from Previous Years